 Due to the computational time by the analysis and the limited differences in terms of air quality for the two cases (Figure 2), the sensitivity analysis has been performed only for the 200M€/year case, comparing its results with that of CLE.

 In particular, Figure 5 shows the ST indexes for the impact of activity level variations in the different macro-sectors on PM10 yearly mean for CLE scenario and the Cost-effectiveness solutions with 200 M€ total cost.
 It is clear that variations on macro-sectors 5 (fossil fuels/geothermal energy) and 11 (natural emissions) do not affect the PM10 concentrations on the domain and that the PM10 concentration is much more sensitive to the input variation in the 200 M€ solution than in the evaluation of CLE scenario concentrations.
-This can be explained by the fact that, in the CLE case the emission values are fixed by law, while in the CEA one both the emission scenario and the allocation of abatement rates over the sectors are the result of the optimization procedure.
+This can be explained by the fact that, in the CLE case, the emission values are fixed by law, while in the CEA one both the emission scenario and the allocation of abatement rates over the sectors are the result of the optimization procedure.